BGP & Routing Basics: Understanding Internet Traffic Flow

 The Border Gateway Protocol (BGP) is the primary exterior gateway protocol used to exchange routing information across the global internet.
 BGP allows networks operated by different organizations — called autonomous systems (ASes) — to share which IP address ranges they can deliver traffic to.

-BGP enables **policy-based routing** and ensures loop-free path selection across complex interconnections of networks, making it essential for internet reachability, redundancy, and multi-provider connectivity. :
+BGP operates at the application layer of the TCP/IP model and plays a foundational role in global routing.
+It enables policy-based routing and ensures loop-free path selection across complex interconnections of networks, making it essential for internet reachability, redundancy, and multi-provider connectivity.

 Core Concepts of BGP